-The evidence (references): A number of intervention studies have linked regular physical activity with a reduction in the risk of bone mineral loss [Waltman, Mackey].
-For example, in a randomised controlled trial (RCT) involving 66 women with breast cancer, a third walked briskly or jogged for 15-30 minutes four days/week and used resistance bands at other times.
-A third just used resistance bands and tubing and a third were given no exercise instruction.
-The average decline in Bone Mineral Density (BMD) was significantly less in the aerobic exercise and resistance group (0.7%), was 4% in the resistance training only group and 6% but in those who didn’t exercise (6% ).
+The evidence (see references): Several intervention studies have linked regular physical activity with a reduction in the risk of bone mineral loss [Waltman, Mackey].
+One randomised controlled trial involving 66 women with breast cancer, involved one-third of the subjects being instructed to walk briskly or jog for 15-30 minutes four days/week and used resistance bands at other times, another third to use only resistance bands and tubing for exercise, and the final third being given no exercise instruction.
+The average decline in Bone Mineral Density (BMD) was significantly lower in the aerobic exercise and resistance group (0.7%) than among those who didn’t exercise (6% ).

-High-intensity resistance and impact training (HiRIT) has been shown in a recent randomised trial from Australia to improve bone density (and physical strength) in both in the hips and back with no increased risk of fractures.
-The HiRIT program consisted of resistance exercises such as the deadlift, overhead press, and back squat, performed in five sets of five repetitions.
+High-intensity resistance and impact training (HiRIT) has been shown in a recent randomised trial from Australia to improve bone density (and physical strength) in both the hips and back with no increased risk of fractures.
+The HiRIT program consisted of resistance exercises including the deadlift, overhead press, and back squat, performed in five sets of five repetitions.
 The impact loading exercise was a jumping chin-up with a drop landing.
-Obviously this, is something to work up to preferably with supervision.
+Obviously, this is something to work up to, preferably with supervision.

 Resistance exercises involve making your muscles work harder than usual, against some form of resistance.
 They strengthen muscles, bones and joints.
 They may also improve your balance.
 The exercises can be done with hand weights, machines or elastic bands.

 2.Nutrition and bone health

 Dietary calcium: A daily intake of 700mg of calcium is recommended for adults.
 If you have osteoporosis, your doctor may advise you to take more (1,000 to 1,200mg a day).
 To get enough calcium daily it is advisable to eat foods that are rich in calcium, such as:

-- dairy products (contain the highest amounts of calcium)
+- Dairy products (contain the highest amounts of calcium)

 If you have a dairy-free diet, make sure you eat non-dairy foods that contain calcium.
 You may also choose to take products with added calcium.
 These include some types of fortified non-dairy milk.
 Always shake the carton well before use to ensure calcium is mixed throughout the drink.
 Some foods and drinks upset the calcium balance in the body.
-These include caffeine, red meat, salt, and fizzy drinks that contain phosphates, such as cola.
+These include caffeine, red meat, salt, and fizzy drinks that contain phosphates, such as Cola.
 Avoid having large amounts of these.